Hiring Millennials: 5 Things You Need to Know in 2021

-They don’t want to be conformed to a 9-5 life so you’ll likely find a millennial with a side hustle, an Instagram following or a grand plan to travel the world once they hit a steep savings goal.
+They don't want to conform to a 9-5 life, so you'll likely find a millennial with a side hustle, an Instagram following or a grand plan to travel the world once they hit a steep savings goal.

-Because their minds always a flurry, looking for the next step, it’s important to keep them engaged and steer their ambition towards the task at hand.
+Because their minds are always a flurry, looking for the next step, it's essential to keep them engaged and steer their ambition towards the task.

 Millennials are the driving force behind what we know today as company culture.
 They are what companies build a company culture around.

-Millennials apply to companies that highlight strong company culture and incentives on their website.
+Millennials apply to companies with strong company culture and incentives on their website.

 In addition to company culture, millennials want to ensure that the company is inclusive of diversity.

-Millennials are incredibly loyal, and they can quickly turn on brands if they feel the companies values don’t align with their own.
+Millennials are incredibly loyal and can quickly turn on brands if they feel the company's values don't align with their own.

-It’s the same with their careers.
-They seek out companies who offer career progression and transparency.
+It's the same with their careers.
+They seek out companies that offer career progression and transparency.

 They believe in authenticity and collaboration and will apply for jobs with companies that reflect these values.

-Millennials are undoubtedly unique and come with a new set of challenges for managers, but this is true for every generation.
+Millennials are undoubtedly unique and come with new challenges for managers, but this is true for every generation.